 My life’s a mess!

-I’ll give you one guess how I felt after this thought.
+I’ll give you one guess of how I felt after this thought.
 You guessed it – I felt 10 times worse.

 I instantly started thinking about all the things that weren’t going well in my life.